Sometimes nothing is stranger than real-life, but you may be surprised just how many wondrous things in Aching Prosperity came from the real world.

 That reasoning, though, cannot explain Ty's more physical evidences that his life is directed or pre-destined by God.

-Ty saw some of that proof when he started learning Irish Gaelic.
+Some of that proof became evident when Ty started learning Irish Gaelic.
 He saw very unusual "coincidences" with certain Irish words that lined up with his Christian path.

 One of the first obvious ones he came across was "múinteoir," the Irish word for "teacher."

 Why is that interesting?
 It's pronounced "moon-chore or moon-tore,"